euzhengxi/tp/docs/team/euzhengxi.md

 + ##### Basic reading and writing Capabilties
   File paths are retrieved via `$System.getProperty(Backend.USER_DIRECTORY_IDENTIFIER)` so as to circumvent differences in path syntax across different operating systems.
-A folder and a database.txt file is generated on behalf of users.
   1. Special characters `$~!@#$%^&*()-=_+[]\{}|;':",./<>?` modified before they written into the database so that they do not result in data corruption when it is read subsequently<br>
 + #### Encryption before data is written to the database.